 Welcome!
 I have a warm and loving style.
-I’m intuitive and a catalyst for change, committed to supporting you as you transform your life.
+I’m intuitive, strategic, and a catalyst for change, committed to supporting you as you transform your life.

 I am passionate about people.
 I have a BA in psychology from the University of California, Berkeley and MS and PHD in psychology from the University of California, Santa Cruz.
 I am fascinated by how people communicate and connect.
 I love to write.
 I love to dream and plan.
 And I love to help people.
-I am blissfully married for over 25 years and live in beautiful and magical surroundings with my husband and kitty.
+I am blissfully married for nearly 30 years and live in beautiful and magical surroundings with my husband.
 I am living the life many people dream of having.
 And I created it.

 I now let all aspects of my self out to play.
 I’m silly, fun-loving, colorful and angelic in my approach to work and life but it took a journey to get there.